-In a Dark, Dark Wood is a mystery/thriller that revolves around two friends, Nora and Clare, who haven’t seen or spoken to each other for ten years, since high school.
+In a Dark, Dark Wood by Ruth Ware is a mystery/thriller that revolves around two friends, Nora and Clare, who haven’t seen or spoken to each other for ten years, since high school.
 They get together for Clare’s hen party (what the Brits call a bachelorette party).
 Nora doesn’t realize that Clare is marrying Nora’s high school sweetheart, until Nora gets to the party and things immediately become extremely awkward.
 Something goes terribly wrong at the party– which we learn in the first few pages– and Clare and Nora both end up in the hospital.
 The reasons why they are there becomes the crux of the story.
 During high school, something terrible happened that made Nora into a introvert who looks, not for love, but that “thing,” which is just hinted at for most of the book.

 I think this book might suffer from the current literary climate — Gone Girl, Luckiest Girl Alive, Girl on the Train — all of which include big reveals and surprising twists.
 In a Dark, Dark Wood centers on the previously mentioned event from the past that is teased frequently in the first half of In a Dark, Dark Wood, and an event that opens the book that seems like it might be connected.
 These two things are fine and make sense when you get to them, but they are not huge reveals or twists.
 In a Dark, Dark Wood is shooting for a pretty good episode of Grantchester, rather than Gone Girl or Luckiest Girl Alive.